How to Quit Heroin

 Drugs Used to Quit Heroin at Rehab Centers

 Buprenorphine and the sublingual (pill version) of the drug named Suboxone are both used for opiod addiction treatment.
-Like heroin, buprenorphine is a depressant binding to opioid receptors in the brain but unlike heroin, buprenorphine does not produce euphoria or the other desired effects of heroin use.
-As such it is often used for immediate 'short-term withdrawal management' while a patient stops using heroin but is suffering from the serious phsyical withdrawals associated with quitting heroin.
+Like heroin, buprenorphine is a depressant binding to opioid receptors in the brain.
+Unlike heroin, buprenorphine does not produce euphoria or the other desired effects of heroin use.
+As such, it is often used for immediate short-term withdrawal management while a patient is suffering from the serious phsyical withdrawals associated with quitting heroin.

 Methadone is an older and more commonly used chemical to treat opiate addiction and physical dependence.
-It also stabalizes withdrawal symptoms in heroin addicts by effecting opiod receptors in the brain in a similar manner as heroin without producing the recreational and intoxicating effects.
+It also stabalizes withdrawal symptoms in heroin addicts by affecting opiod receptors in the brain in a similar manner as heroin, without producing the same intoxicating effects.

-Both methadone and buprenorphine help users abstain from relapse by greatly reducing the physical craving for heroin and opiods, while not producing the same 'mind-altering' effects of inebration or 'being high'.
+Both methadone and buprenorphine help users abstain from relapse by greatly reducing the physical craving for heroin and opiods without producing the same mind-altering effects of inebration.

 Summary